brentgardner/3111931/readme.md

 2. Open a command prompt and change directories into the 3111931 repository that you cloned during setup.
 3. Run the application.
     `python noc_list.py`
-4. You should see a JSON formated string outputed to shell.
+4. You should see a JSON formatted string to stdout.
     `["9757263792576857988", "7789651288773276582", "16283886502782682407", "...etc"]`

 ## Running the tests for 3111931